urbeingwatched8/loberta_test_task/README.md

 Prerequisites:

-A great 'way to break Nginx' would be changing the usage file (after deleting the old version from kubectl) and doing 'kubectl apply -f usage.yaml'
+A great 'way to break Nginx to get Error 500' would be changing the usage file (after deleting the old version from kubectl) and doing 'kubectl apply -f usage.yaml'

 Add there this ConfigMap:
 ```